preciofishbone/OmniaDocsG2/blocks/teams-channel-feed/index.rst

 Teams Channel Feed
 ====================

-This block is available in Omnia 6.5 and later.

 As the name indicates, you can use the block to display a Teams Channel Feed.
 The feed will be read only.

 The following settings are available: